growwithgooglema/projects/CONTRIBUTING.md

 ### Fork, clone, and branch

-- Fork the repository on GitHub.
-Forking creates a copy for your GitHub account.
 - Clone the repository from the GitHub fork to your computer.
   - [GitHub Desktop can be used to clone](https://help.github.com/desktop/guides/getting-started-with-github-desktop/).
   - If cloning from the command line: